 What is the risk associated with Ganfort?

-The most common side effects (seen in more than 1 patient in 10) are conjunctival hyperaemia (increased blood supply to the eye, leading to redness of the eye) and growth of eyelashes.
+The most common side effect (seen in more than 1 patient in 10) is conjunctival hyperaemia (increased blood supply to the eye, leading to redness of the eye).
 For the full list of all side effects reported with Ganfort, see the package leaflet.

-Ganfort must not be used in people who are hypersensitive (allergic) to bimatoprost, timolol or any of the other ingredients.
-It must not be used in patients who have asthma or severe lung disease, or in patients with some heart conditions.
+Ganfort must not be used in patients who have asthma or severe lung disease, or in patients with some heart conditions.
 See the package leaflet for the full list of restrictions.

 Why has Ganfort been approved?